-Some seasonal sites in the eight provincial Prince Edward Island (Canada) will be available through an online lottery this year rather than the traditional method, and not all are happy about it.of
+Some seasonal sites in the eight provincial campgrounds of Prince Edward Island (Canada) will be available through an online lottery this year rather than the traditional reservation method, and not all campers are happy about it.

-As per a report, abelieves it’s unfair to Islanders who want to reserve prime spots for shorter stays.
+As per a report, a camper believes it’s unfair to Islanders who want to reserve prime spots for shorter stays.

 “If they want to lottery it, okay, open up whatever sites are there, and everybody has fair access to it,” Steven MacDonald said.